 Since March 2020, the novel coronavirus pandemic has deeply disrupted Japan’s meat import volumes from the United States and Australia with a significant drop (over 84% in June only) compared to 2019.
 This unprecedented crisis could be the wake-up call Japan needs to consider a more sustainable food supply system.

-Parallel to the decline of meat imports, plant-based meat appeared as a suitable and sustainable alternative to animal products in Japan.
-What used to be a niche market for a long time, is now becoming more visible.
+Parallel to the decline of meat imports, plant-based meat appeared a suitable and sustainable alternative to animal products in Japan.
+What used to be a niche market for a long time is now becoming more visible.

 The unsustainable rise of meat consumption in Japan

 Japan’s traditional diet (washoku) would fit well with today’s urgent calls for more sustainable food habits.
 Washoku dishes are based on rice and seasonable ingredients.
 This cuisine is also characterized by the low consumption of animal products and the high consumption of soybean products.
 For centuries, how Japanese people ate was respectful of the environment.